Skip to content

 If you’re looking for accurate information on democracy and elections, you are at the right place.

-Every Tuesday leading up to the election Nov.
-5, UW faculty members will share their expertise through a public lecture on an election-related topic.
-Presented by the Office of the Provost, in partnership with the College of Arts & Sciences, iSchool, School of Law, and Evans School of Public Policy and Governance, the lectures will begin at 4 p.m., PST, on the Seattle campus with live streaming to Bothell and Tacoma and this webpage.
+Every Tuesday leading up to the election on Nov.
+5, UW faculty members shared their expertise through a public lecture on an election-related topic.
+The series was presented by the Office of the Provost, in partnership with the College of Arts & Sciences, iSchool, School of Law, and Evans School of Public Policy and Governance.
+Links to video recordings are posted below.

 Polarization, Persuasion, and Talking Across Difference